JustinGOSSES/awesome-list-visual-explorer-template/README.md

 # awsome-list-visual-explorer-template

 ## DESCRIPTION of the awsome-list-visual-explorer-template TEMPLATE
-This code repository is a template.
-You may be looking at the original if the repository name is `awsome-list-visual-explorer-template`.
-If it has a different name, you are likely looking at another repository made with the template!
+<i>NOTE: You may be looking at a repository made with the template https://github.com/JustinGOSSES/awsome-list-visual-explorer-template or you may be looking at the actual code repository https://github.com/JustinGOSSES/awsome-list-visual-explorer-template that is used as a template.
+If the name of the code repository is not https://github.com/JustinGOSSES/awsome-list-visual-explorer-template, you are looking at a code repository made with the template.</i>

 ## What Does the Template Build?